Let us help you get started

 Close on Your Home

 Even though you are close to the home stretch, you can’t pass “Go” until you’ve closed on your home.
-This might even include fundamentals such as closing costs, which can take up 3 to 6 percent of your home purchase.
-Luckily, working with one of our reputable lenders can provide you with this information early in the home buying process.
+This might even include fundamentals such as closing costs, which can account for up to three to six percent of your home purchase.
+Luckily, working with one of our reputable lenders can provide you with this information early in the homebuying process.

 Move into Your Home

 Don’t forget to save for the move itself.
-A good first task is to call around and request quotes from moving companies.
-Consider calling one of our partnering businesses who are a fantastic resource and can help ease some of the anxieties of moving.
+It's a good idea to call around and request quotes from moving companies.
+Consider calling one of our referral moving companies who are a fantastic resource and can help ease some of the anxieties of moving.
 Once you have a good idea on the size and layout of your new home, it's a great time to determine what goes where.